kungfumonk29/kungfumonk29.github.io/index.md

 Most of my work sits at the intersection of **strategy, investing, and analysis**, whether that means looking at a business model, evaluating a deal, or thinking through what actually drives long-term outcomes beyond the PowerPoint version of events.

-I am currently completing the **Master of Finance at Cambridge Judge Business School**, after working at **EY in Financial Services Consulting**, where I advised institutions on strategy, performance improvement, and transformation.
+I am currently completing the **Master of Finance at Cambridge**, after working at **EY in Financial Services Consulting**, where I advised institutions on strategy, performance improvement, and transformation.
 In practice, that meant a mix of structured thinking, commercial judgement, and the occasional glamorous spreadsheet.

 This site is part professional portfolio, part writing space, and part record of what I am thinking about.
 It is meant to be useful, thoughtful, and reasonably well put together — which already gives it an edge over most things built in a hurry.